 On the lack of enforcement of the ratings, she said: You can't go into a shop and buy a 15 rated film without ID and we need to see about extending those protections online.

-age rating has been given: for example, that scenes include sexual imagery or other content deemed inappropriate for younger viewers.
-Once given an age rating, the labels pass on the rating and guidance when releasing their videos to the two digital
+why an age rating has been given: for example, that scenes include sexual imagery or other content deemed inappropriate for younger viewers.
+Once given an age rating, the labels pass on the rating and guidance when releasing their videos to the

 The pilot will be evaluated later this year based on consumer research, when consideration will also be given to how the scheme can be applied more widely.

 We want to empower consumers by giving them useful, advance guidance as to the suitability of the music videos they watch, whilst leaving artists the freedom to fully express themselves.
 The introduction of age ratings on top of the existing

 parental advisory warnings is a key next step by the UK's record labels, working with BBFC, Vevo and YouTube, that will enable families to make more informed viewing decisions.